Human Development & Education

 SED HD 316: Children's Political Lives

-Course will reconstruct the stages/phases of political understanding children bring to the political process; explore how children's political beliefs/attitudes are shaped by their political environment (e.g., race, class, nationality, historical circumstances, society's level of development); develop strategies for children's political empowerment.
-4 cr.
+Course will reconstruct the development of children's and adolescents' political understanding; explore how political attitudes are shaped by race, class, nationality, the political system and historical circumstance (e.g. war, immigration, climate change); develop strategies for youth's political education and empowerment.

 SED HD 327: Asian American Psychology